miasma-rb/miasma-azure/README.md

 Start at the Azure portal:

-1. Click `Browse` to open available service list.
+1. Click `Browse` to open available service list
-2. Click `Active Directory` to open AD service.
+2. Click `Active Directory` to open AD service
-3. Choose desired directory and click `APPLICATIONS`.
+3. Choose desired directory and click `APPLICATIONS`
-4. At the bottom of the page click `ADD`.
+4. At the bottom of the page click `ADD`
-5. Click `Add an application my organization is developing`.
+5. Click `Add an application my organization is developing`
-6. Enter a name for the application.
+6. Enter a name for the application
-7. Click the `WEB APPLICATION AND/OR WEB API` radio button.
+7. Click the `WEB APPLICATION AND/OR WEB API` radio button
-8. Click the next arrow `->`.
+8. Click the next arrow `->`
-9. Enter `http://localhost` for the `SIGN-ON URL`.
+9. Enter `http://localhost` for the `SIGN-ON URL`
-10. Enter `https://management.azure.com/` for the `APP ID URL`.
+10. Enter `https://management.azure.com/` for the `APP ID URL`
-11. Click the check icon to complete the application setup.
+11. Click the check icon to complete the application setup
-12. Click `CONFIGURE`.
+12. Click `CONFIGURE`
-13. Locate the section named `keys`.
+13. Locate the section named `keys`
-14. Select `1 year` or `2 years` from the drop down.
+14. Select `1 year` or `2 years` from the drop down
-15. Click `SAVE` at the bottom of the screen.
+15. Click `SAVE` at the bottom of the screen
 16. The key value will now be visible.
-Copy the key value (This is the `azure_client_secret`).
+Copy the key value (This is the `azure_client_secret`)
-17. Go back to the Azure Portal.
+17. Go back to the Azure Portal
-18. Click `Subscriptions`.
+18. Click `Subscriptions`
-19. Click desired subscription.
+19. Click desired subscription
 20. Click `Settings`
 21. Click `Users`
 22. Click `Add`